MuhammadSyulhanA/Folka/Folka/View/DetailPage/DocsDetail.md

 #  Docs
+This folder contains a collection of covers from folklore that will be included in this application.
+1. folder naming: FolkloreTitle

-1. file naming : DetailPage_FileName.swift
+2. file naming inside each folder : DetailPage_FolkloreTitle.swift